grafana/metrictank/docs/metadata.md

 ### Elasticseach-Idx

-The Elasticseach-Idx store extends the Memory-Idx to provide persistent storage of the MetricDefinitions.
+* type: Memory-Idx for search queries, backed by Elasticsearch for persistence
+* persistence: persists new MetricDefinitions as they are seen.
 At startup, the internal memory index is rebuilt from all metricDefinitions that have been stored in Elasticsearch.
 Metrictank won’t be considered ready (be able to ingest metrics or handle searches) until the index has been completely rebuilt.
-The rebuild can take a few minutes if there are a large number of metricDefinitions stored in Elasticsearch.
+* efficiency: The rebuild can take a few minutes if there are a large number of metricDefinitions stored in Elasticsearch.
+Large volumes of new incoming metrics can overwhelm Elasticsearch.

+This option is not recommended because it doesn't perform well and needs an additional dependency.
+You should probably just use Cassandra-Idx.

 Metrictank will initialize ES with the needed schema/mapping settings.